srinitude/holberton-system_engineering-devops/README.md

 22. [0x16-api_advanced](./0x16-api_advanced)

 ## Credits
-Work is owned and maintained by Felicia Hsieh ([@feliciahsiehsw](https://twitter.com/feliciahsiehsw)).
+Work is owned and maintained by Kiren Srinivasan ([@srinitude](https://twitter.com/srinitude)).
 A few projects were group projects, and joint ownership will be reflected in each respective project README.md file.